ktorio/ktor-documentation/topics/creating_interactive_website.md

 ### Create a template {id="create_template"}

 The FreeMarker plugin is [configured](#freemarker_config) to load templates located in the `templates` directory.
-Create the `index.ftl` file inside `resources/templates` and fill it with the following content:
+First, create the `templates` directory inside `resources`.
+Then, create the `index.ftl` file inside `resources/templates` and fill it with the following content:

 ```html
     <#-- @ftlvariable name="articles" type="kotlin.collections.List<com.example.models.Article>" -->